-Obama ‘Fired Up, Ready To Go’ On Trump Sabotage, Working ‘Quietly’ Behind Scenes
+Obama Working Behind Scenes On Trump Sabotage, Says Columnist

 “He’s doing it through a network of leftist nonprofits led by Organizing for Action.
 Normally you’d expect an organization set up to support a politician and his agenda to close up shop after that candidate leaves office, but not Obama’s OFA.”

 Currently, there are multiple calls for Donald Trump’s impeachment.
-Citizens, groups and some members of Congress have expressed interest in recalling Trump.
+Citizens, groups, and some members of Congress have expressed interest in recalling Trump.

 It’s unclear if an impeachment will come to fruition, but the Post claims that Obama has already issued the “marching orders” to his army of followers.